A Brief History of Android: Company, OS Versions, Features

 Android 12

-For now, the latest OS version is Android 12 that was released in October 2021.
-According to Android Developers Blog, it delivers a better user experience, enhanced power efficiency, and easier W-Fi sharing.
+Next up was Android 12 which was released in October 2021.
+According to Android Developers Blog, it delivers a better user experience, enhanced power efficiency, and easier Wi-Fi sharing.

 Besides other improvements, Android 12 receives a new UI with Material You, an updated design language for a more expressive and personal system.